 The production stage extends over the period of twenty-four (24) years from the declaration of commerciality of each Production Area, with the possibility of extending to the economic limit.
 The value of royalties corresponds to an escalating percentage according to the volume of production obtained, with a minimum amount of six percent (6%).

-Canacol operates over 1.5 million net acres in 11 exploration and production contracts in Colombia where it is focused on exploring for and developing natural gas.
+Canacol operates over 1.5 million net acres in 14 exploration and production contracts in Colombia, with 11 of these contracts focused on exploring for and developing natural gas.
 These blocks are all located in the Lower & Middle Magdalena Basins of Colombia.
-The Lower Magdalena Basin Blocks are located near the Caribbean coast and the cities of Cartagena and Barranquilla , while the Middle Magdalena blocks are located near a TGI operated gas pipeline which has spare transportation capacity, meaning that any discovery made can be quickly commercialized and sold into the interior market.
+The Lower Magdalena Basin Blocks are located near the Caribbean coast and the cities of Cartagena and Barranquilla, while the Middle Magdalena blocks are located near a TGI operated gas pipeline which has spare transportation capacity, meaning that any discovery made can be quickly commercialized and sold into the interior market.

 In addition, the company holds interests in three legacy non-core and oil-focused contracts in Colombia acquired prior to 2012, including the mature producing Rancho Hermoso field in the Llanos Basin south east of Bogota, and the VMM-2 and VMM-3 unconventional oil E&P contracts in the Middle Magdalena Basin.
 The Rancho Hermoso field is operated under direct contract with state oil company Ecopetrol, due to the field’s discovery prior to the establishment of the ANH in 2003.